Alerovere/WALIS/docs/index.md

 4. **Periodical database collations**.
 Periodically, WALIS data will be collated into a single release, containing all the data that were assigned a DOI up to the release date.
 The release will contain WALIS data in different formats, as well as scripts to query the database.
 The first release is planned to coincide with the closing of an ongoing Special Issue in the journal Earth System Science Data.

 ##  <i class="fa-solid fa-cloud-arrow-down"></i> Download data
 The data in WALIS is organized in a Zenodo Community.
 A series of manuscripts in a Special Issue of the journal Earth System Science Data  describes each region included in the database.
-The latest version of the global database, that collates all regional contributions, is also included in this GitHub repository linked on this page.
+The latest version of the global database, that collates all regional contributions, is also included in the GitHub repository linked on this page.

 <i class="fa-solid fa-users"></i> [Zenodo Community](https://zenodo.org/communities/walis_database/)